Psychological Disorders Essay Examples for Free - Page 4

 Perceived Stress and Social Support Received

 Literature Review When an animal (man included) is confronted with a threat in the environment, a response is triggered to protect the animal from danger.
-When the threat or danger is real and may lead to serious consequences to the wellbeing of the animal it leads to stress.
-Stress is...
+Stress develops when there is a genuine threat or risk that could have detrimental effects on the animal’s health.
+Stress is a psychological and biological phenomenon...

 Words: 1775 Pages: 6